miklevin/Pipulate.com/software.md

     display(Markdown("---"))
 ```

+Yeah, so maybe I'll paste some graphics in here to show you the output.
+Until I
+do the nice little touches like that so that the casual user can "get it", this
+will remain a hidden gem.

 ### Getting All URLs of Site

 There are various approaches to getting all URLs for a site.
 You can get it